xcore/sc_ethernet/README.rst

    * The rx_packet-rx_packet timing constraint may fail because of the user defined packet filters.
 The user is required to fill in the timing details inside any user specified filter in order to help the XTA analyze the receive filter timing correctly.
+   * Packets exceeding the Ethernet maximum length can cause system crash
+   * Does not reject Ethernet/Ethernet-II/Ethernet-DIX encoded frames where the frame length does not match the length field

 Required Modules
 =================